bageyelet/mail_slot/README.md

 # Mail Slot
-Implementation of window's mail slot for Linux Kernel.
+Implementation of Window's mail slot for Linux Kernel.